kroctet/view/README.md

 # view

-view is a minimal document viewer, it feautures vi-like keybindings, and uses a simple text file to keep track of reading progress in ~/.local/share/view/books.txt
+view is a minimal document viewer, it features vi-like keybindings, and uses a simple text file to keep track of reading progress in ~/.local/share/view/books.txt

 ## building